PMBOK® 8th Edition is here. The PMP® exam has changed — make sure your prep matches.

 Copyright (C) PrepPilot™, LLC.
 All rights reserved.

-The PMP® exam is getting a significant overhaul.
-The new version is built on the 2026 Examination Content Outline and the PMBOK® Guide 8th Edition.
+The PMP® exam got a significant overhaul.
+The current version is built on the 2026 Examination Content Outline and the PMBOK® Guide 8th Edition.

 The biggest changes: